 The provisions of the act would be mainly voluntary, although certain separately specified provisions would be expressly mandatory.
-These would include, for example, a bondholder representative's obligation to treat bondholders equally, a bondholder representative's disclosure obligation, and the separation of a bondholder's assets from a representative's assets.
+These would include, for example, a bondholder representative's obligation to treat bondholders equally, a bondholder representative's disclosure obligation, and the separation of assets belonging to some other party from a bondholder representative's own assets.
 In addition, based on their content and purpose, provisions relating to good securities market practice, supervision and penalties would also be mandatory.